Like most of people, we regard our pet as family. When they lose their mobility and activity, we do everything we can to support our pet.

 - Old English Sheep Dogs

 Some conditions are birth defects and not preventable but good joint nutrition may support healing after operations.
-In case of any form of Arthritis due to wear & tear, nutrition is important and;
+In case of any form of early wear & tear, nutrition is important and;

 - Weight control will prevent extra wear & tear on joints